Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 Secondary Employment

-The existing conditions do not cover working in a second job.
-This means you must apply for a variation of permission.
+The existing conditions do not cover working in a second job on a Skilled Worker visa.
+This means working more than 20 hours on a Tier 2 visa therefore, needs a variation application. must apply for a variation of permission.
 You must first have your second-job sponsor assign you another CoS.
 You can use this CoS to make a variation application.
 Then you will have two sponsors, and the Home Office will issue you a new BRP that specifies this.
+It is not possible to apply for further permission to stay for the second job until you have started working for your first sponsor.

 Eligibility for Secondary Employment